-DP WORLD TOUR, PGA TOUR EXPAND AND STRENGTHEN ALLIANCE - Sports247
+DP World Tour, PGA TOUR Expand and Strengthen Alliance - Sports247

 Collaboration has already borne fruit for the DP World Tour with the introduction of new tournament title sponsors such as Genesis and Horizon and new Tour partners such as Fortinet and Velocity Global.

-In addition, working together to drive prize funds and commercial revenue will not only benefit the entire range of both memberships immediately, but also develop immense strategic opportunities for all members of both Tours for the future.
+In addition, working together to drive prize funds and commercial revenue will not only benefit the entire range of both memberships immediately but also develop immense strategic opportunities for all members of both Tours in the future.

 As part of the new joint venture, the PGA TOUR will increase its existing stake in European Tour Productions from 15 percent to 40 percent, while utilising the DP World Tour’s recognised international credentials and global footprint to continue to coordinate a worldwide schedule.